Mad scientists in the works of Stanisław Lem

 An encounter of Tichy with professor Corcoran was made into a TV show Przypadek Ijona Tichego (1999) by Lech Raczak.

 The story of professor Decantor raises a philosophical question of whether immortality has an inherent worth.
 Decantor gave immortality to his wife by writing the contents of her mind on a crystal, but this involved termination of her physical existence.
 Tichy argues this was in fact murder rather than afterlife.
 In his opinion, an eternal life without external sensations would be the worst torment ever.
-"People do no want immortality.<...> They simply do not want to die.
+"People do not want immortality.<...> They simply do not want to die.
 They want to live, professor.
 They want to feel the ground under the feet, to see the clouds above the heads, to love other people, to be with them, and to think about this.
 Noting more."